 Combine all ingredients in a blender or food processor.
 Cover and process until smooth.
 Pour into chilled glasses; serve immediately.
 Yield: 3 servings.

-- 3 ounces hot espresso (or strong coffee)
+- 3 ounces hot espresso (or super strong coffee)

 - 1/4 cup granulated sugar

 - 2 1/2 cups milk (low-fat is OK)